High Speed Internet Service Management

 The CenturyLink Excessive Use Policy (EUP) sets download guidelines based on the High-Speed Internet service plan that a customer purchases.

 CenturyLink is committed to providing an optimum Internet experience for every customer we serve.
 To accomplish this, CenturyLink needs to ensure that customers are on the rate plan that meets their data download requirements.
-Of the millions of CenturyLink High-Speed Internet customers, less than 0.5 percent are expected to exceed the download usage limits provided with their monthly plan.
-This small percentage of customers is on the extreme margin, using 30 to 1000 times the monthly volume of customers in the same speed tier.
+Of the millions of CenturyLink High-Speed Internet customers, a very small fraction has exceeded the download usage limits provided with their monthly plan.

 It is for this reason that CenturyLink has made the decision to place download limits on residential plans.
 This policy only impacts residential customer plan download usage; upload usage is not impacted.
 It does not impact business class High-Speed Internet plans.
 Residential 1 Gbps plans are not subject to download limits.
 High-Speed Internet and video traffic associated with Prism™ TV service is not subject to the CenturyLink EUP.

 CenturyLink will not charge a fee for excessive download usage.
 CenturyLink will weigh variables such as network health, congestion, availability of customer usage data, and the line speed purchased by the customer as factors when enforcing this policy.
-For those customers who are subject to EUP enforcement, we will notify them up to three times using a mix of mediums including an online pop-up message, email or phone call.
+Customers who are subject to EUP enforcement, will receive a web notification and/or written communication from CenturyLink providing notice that they have exceeded their usage limit.

 Customers will be given options to reduce their usage, subscribe to a higher speed residential plan, or migrate to an alternative business class High-Speed Internet service.
 Our EUP is application neutral; it only considers the total usage (bytes transferred) over a defined period of time independent of protocols, applications, or the content that is generating the excessive usage.